 Moreover, it may also be possible that your employer may not give you the option to opt-out of it, as was the case with one of my client.
-Since Retirement Planing is your Most important goal, so if opted in, superannuation fund may become a very important participant in helping you save a decent corpus.
+Since Retirement Planing is your Most important goal, so if opted in, superannuation fund may become a very important participant in helping you accumulate a decent corpus.

 Let’s first understand what a superannuation benefit is and how it works in the Indian scenario